 If your country of origin does not have a reciprocal arrangement with Australia for hospital and medical treatment, it is essential you arrange some form of health cover for the duration of your stay in Australia, otherwise you may be liable for any costs incurred for treatment of injuries that occur outside of work.

 Most positions will include accommodation on farm and can be portable accommodation, shearers quarters, caravans or rooms within the family home.
 You may wish to source accommodation for your stay in WA prior to starting work on farm.
-We have had positive feedback on Banjos Backpackers in East Perth - they have a free bus which can take you into the Perth CBD, and are located a 10 minute walk from the East Perth bus and train terminal where most of you will travel out from to get to your farm.
-You will organise travel arrangements directly with the farmer but we are always here to help in this regard as well, please give us a call if you'd like some more information.
+Click here for some backpacker suggestions.
+You will organise travel arrangements directly with the farmer but we are always here to help in this regard - please give us a call if you'd like some more information.

 If you are coming from any country other than New Zealand you will need to obtain a working holiday visa before leaving home.
-Visit http://www.border.gov.au/Trav/Visa-1 to find the correct visa for you while working in Australia.
-Whether you want to come here for just few months or you want to stay here for the remainder of your life, KOALA OZ MIGRATION can assist you to obtain a visa - www.koalaoz.com.au
+Visit https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-finder to find the correct visa for you while working in Australia.
+Whether you want to come here for just few months or you want to live here indefinitely, get in touch with a migration agent to assist you with obtaining the correct working rights.

 Claiming Superannuation and lodging an Australian Tax Return